vnohhf/XP_Extinction_Toolkit/README.md

 [English](README.md) | [中文](README-zh.md)

 `XP_Extinction_Toolkit` is a Python library designed for astronomy researchers.
 It provides a set of extinction correction tools for spectroscopic and photometric data, based on **the median extinction curve** calculated from about 370,000 high-quality samples in Gaia DR3 and LAMOST DR7.
+These tools can provide extinction correction for astronomical spectra and photometric data in any wavelength band when the extinction is known.
 More information can be found in our article [(Zhang et al., 2024)](https://iopscience.iop.org/article/10.3847/1538-4357/ad613e).
 The functions are as follows.
 See the [Usage Guide](#Usage_Guide) for examples of use.

 1. ### **Function `ext_curve`**